mbcovid19updates/mbcovid19updates.github.io/README.md

 We include fine print at the bottom of the dashboard to explain calculations, etc. It's likely too difficult to read in some cases, so here's a copy of it:

 >All data sourced from bulletins and dashboards at [gov.mb.ca/covid19](https://gov.mb.ca/covid19).
 Provincial case data sourced from [ici.radio-canada.ca](https://ici.radio-canada.ca). <sup>1</sup>Estimated off of the last 10 days new cases. <sup>2</sup>Last 10 days new cases per capita (as of yesterday).
-Only includes provinces listed. <sup>3</sup>Includes non-infectious patients. <sup>4</sup>Est. last 10 days reporting. <sup>5</sup>1st and 2nd dose counts include vaccinations that have not yet been confirmed as either 1st or 2nd doses and assumes 10% of them are 1st dose. <sup>6</sup>People age 12+ with for that dose. <sup>7</sup>Assumes 0.6% wastage, which appears to be our average. <sup>8</sup>Recalculated every Sunday. <sup>9</sup>Based on the estimate provided in the weekly official Vaccine Technical Briefing. <sup>10</sup>Divided by 7 days. <sup>11</sup>Assumes 10% 1st doses and 90% 2nd doses.
+Only includes provinces listed. <sup>3</sup>Includes non-infectious patients. <sup>4</sup>Est. last 10 days reporting. <sup>5</sup>1st and 2nd dose counts include vaccinations that have not yet been confirmed as either 1st or 2nd doses and assumes 10% of them are 1st dose. <sup>6</sup>People age 12+ with for that dose. <sup>7</sup>Assumes 0.6% wastage, which appears to be our average. <sup>8</sup>96% of all hospitalizations in June 2021 were people with no vaccine at all, or less than 14 days from just 1 dose (where full protection can take up to 14 days). <sup>9</sup>Based on the estimate provided in the weekly official Vaccine Technical Briefing. <sup>10</sup>Divided by 7 days. <sup>11</sup>Assumes 10% 1st doses and 90% 2nd doses.
 Graphic and data prepared by [Manitoba COVID-19 Updates](https://mbupdates.ca) — a volunteer unofficial source.

 ↑ <a href="#top" class="backtotop">Back to the top of the page</a>